The below guide outlines the required documentation and processes incoming residents are required to complete prior to the start of their programs.

 - Certificate from CCRS demonstrating completion of the Fraser Health New Employee Orientation.
 Please download and forward the completion certificate which becomes available under the Training History section on CCRS after the completion of your course.

 - Confirmation that N95 mask fitting has been completed - please include your most recent mask fitting.
 This can be arranged when you start your rotations - please find a mask fitting date and location and have this done as soon as possible.

 Documents to be completed and returned to the Administrative Assistant during Program Week 1:

 - New Employee Orientation Occupational Health and Safety (OHS) Checklist - this may be completed at any of your rotation sites.
 If possible, please contact the site's pharmacy department in advance to arrange an orientation.
 If you are unable to complete this during Program Orientation, you may do so during your first scheduled rotation.
 Please just ensure the completed checklist is returned to the Administrative Assistant within 1 month of your program start date.

-- Criminal Record Check - a registration requirement for BC College of Pharmacists and employement with Fraser Health.
+- Criminal Record Check - a registration requirement for BC College of Pharmacists and employment with Fraser Health.
 This is completed when you register with the College.

 All incoming LMPS residents are expected and required to read through the entire Resident Manual prior to the start of their programs.
 A few key tasks to complete prior to the start of your rotations include:

 - Email - once you receive your health authority e-mail address, you may wish to set up e-mail access on your smartphone.
 Before doing so, you must first log into your account with the provided username and password at one of your rotation sites to activate your account/email.